Taeyeon says she considered quitting music: "Maybe I have another talent"

 During a new episode of South Korean variety show MMTG, Taeyeon admitted that she wasn’t very fond of ‘Four Seasons’ when she first heard it, although the song would go on to achieve notable commercial success.
 “I didn’t like ‘Four Seasons’ in the beginning,” revealed the singer.
 “I wasn’t sure how I was supposed to sing the melody and I didn’t like the vibe, it just didn’t fit my style.”

-The antagonistic relationship described in ‘Four Seasons’ was the relationship she had with music that caused her to consider quitting.
+antagonistic relationship described in ‘Four Seasons’ was the relationship she had considered quitting music.
 “At the time, I didn’t know what to do,” the singer recalled.
 “I thought, ‘Who am I?
 Why are there so many talented people?
 Should I just quit music?'”

 Taeyeon recently made her return with ‘Weekend’.
 The disco-inspired song is her first release in over six months, since her fourth Korean-language mini-album ‘What Do I Call You’, which dropped last December.
 That project also featured the previously released single ‘Happy.